-president or president's representative as follows: (1) The person(s) conducting the conference shall convene it at a time and place of mutual convenience.
+- (87) Copies of this article and Article 20; and - (98) Notice that the employee may resign or retire, if eligible. - (1) The person(s) conducting the conference shall convene it at a time and place of mutual convenience.
 The person(s) conducting the conference shall not be the person(s) responsible for handling Step 2 grievances for the University.
 Barring circumstances beyond the employee's control, the employee must be available to meet at his or her normal workplace (or at the main campus, if acceptable to the employee and the University) within seven (7) days of making receipt of the written request for the conference.
 The purpose of the conference is to hear the employee's response to the proposed action and the reasons given for it.
-The person(s)

-(b) Conference.
-If the employee requests a conference, it shall be conducted by the responsible for deciding whether the employee will be disciplined and what that discipline will be shall attend the conference.
+The person(s) responsible for deciding whether the employee will be disciplined and what that discipline will be shall attend the conference.